-Risks Related to Our Product Candidates and Operations

-Our success largely depends on the success of our lead PharmacoSurgeryTM product candidate, OMS103HP, and we cannot be certain that it will receive regulatory approval or be successfully commercialized.
+Risks Related to Our Product Candidates and Operations Our success largely depends on the success of our lead PharmacoSurgery tm product candidate, OMS103HP, and we cannot be certain that it will receive regulatory approval or be successfully commercialized.
 If we are unable to commercialize OMS103HP, or experience significant delays in doing so, our business will be materially harmed.

 We are a biopharmaceutical company with no products approved for commercial sale and we have not generated any revenue from product sales.
-We have incurred, and will continue to incur, significant costs relating to the clinical development and commercialization of our lead product candidate, OMS103HP, for use during arthroscopic anterior cruciate ligament, or ACL, reconstruction surgery as well as arthroscopic meniscectomy surgery.
-We have not yet obtained regulatory approval to market this product candidate for ACL reconstruction surgery, arthroscopic meniscectomy surgery or any other indication in any jurisdiction and we may never be able to obtain approval or, if approvals are obtained, to commercialize this product candidate successfully.
-We are currently conducting a Phase 3 clinical program of OMS103HP for ACL reconstruction and expect to release the results during the second half of 2010.
-There can be no assurance that the data will be positive.
-Even if the data is positive, the FDA may decide that our data are insufficient for approval of OMS103HP and require additional preclinical, clinical or other studies.
-If OMS103HP does not receive regulatory approval for ACL reconstruction surgery or arthroscopic meniscectomy surgery or if approval is delayed beyond our current expectations, or if it is not successfully commercialized for one or both uses, we may not be able to generate revenue, become profitable, fund the development of our other product candidates or preclinical development programs or continue our operations.
+We have incurred, and will continue to incur, significant costs relating to the clinical development and commercialization of our lead product candidate, OMS103HP, for use during arthroscopic anterior cruciate ligament, or ACL, reconstruction surgery as well as arthroscopic partial meniscectomy surgery.
+We have not yet obtained regulatory approval to market this product candidate for ACL reconstruction surgery, arthroscopic partial meniscectomy surgery or any other indication in any jurisdiction and we may never be able to obtain approval or, if approvals are obtained, to commercialize this product candidate successfully.
+There can be no assurance that the data will be positive from any of our clinical trials of OMS103HP, including our Phase 3 clinical program evaluating OMS103HP in ACL reconstruction surgery.
+Even if the data are positive, the FDA may decide that our data are insufficient for approval of OMS103HP and require additional preclinical, clinical or other studies.
+If OMS103HP does not receive regulatory approval for ACL reconstruction surgery or arthroscopic partial meniscectomy surgery or if approval is delayed beyond our current expectations, or if it is not successfully commercialized for one or both uses, we may not be able to generate revenue, become profitable, fund the development of our other product candidates or preclinical development programs or continue our operations.

 We do not know whether our clinical trials for OMS103HP will be completed on schedule or result in regulatory approval or in a marketable product.
-If approved for commercialization, we do not anticipate that OMS103HP will reach the market until 2011 at the earliest.
+If approved for commercialization, we do not anticipate that OMS103HP will reach the market until 2012 at the earliest.